-3.2.4.
+3.2.3.
 In Silico Food Design: Understanding Food Digestion

 Many of the NCDs in our society are related to an unbalanced diet.
 Increased intake of specific ingredients should lead to better health and quality of life.
-However, simply adding health promoting ingredients often does not work as the food matrix plays a key role in making specific ingredients available for our digestive system.

-Until now, the specific mechanisms that play a role during food digestion have not been well understood.
+However, simply adding health promoting ingredients often does not work.
+This points to the key role of the food matrix in making specific ingredients available for our digestive system.
+Until now, the specific mechanisms that play a role during food digestion are not well understood.
 Digestion is massively complex and involves (bio-)chemical and microbiological phenomena while the gastro-intestinal tract impacts on the properties of the food that is digested.
 In addition, digestion is affected by very complex control and feedback physiological mechanisms.
-Understanding digestive processes will enable us to understand how we can incorporate ingredients so that they will be taken up efficiently and, indeed, will have the desired health effects.
+Understanding digestive processes will enable us to understand how we can incorporate ingredients such that they will be taken up efficiently and indeed will have the desired health effects.
 This may then be done by incorporation in a matrix, by encapsulation, by complexation, or whatever mechanism is most effective for the desired bioavailability.
-Current in silico models can semi-quantitatively predict the fate of macronutrients (Fig. 7).
-Moreover, the fate of specific functional micronutrients cannot be predicted at present.
-This then gives true functionality to functional foods: not only is the addition of healthy ingredients important, but also the structural incorporation in the matrix which is optimized towards achieving the right metabolic effect.
-In other words, here, the design of products is inverted.
-You start from the desired metabolic effect, and from this, the product is designed.
+Current in silico models can semi-quantitatively predict the fate of macronutrients (Fig. 8).